malicious233/CustomMovementControllerProjectUE5/README.md

 -The custom movement component called FG_CharacterMovementComponent comes with custom collision done by sweeping, a velocity-based movement model with friction, acceleration, rotation, max-speed, etc, and smooth stair-stepping/object clearance.

--The animations is done entirely through an animation blueprint which reads values from FG_gasmaskguy and listens to events to play montages.
+-The animation logic is done entirely through an animation blueprint which reads values from FG_gasmaskguy and listens to events to play montages.
 The animator blueprint has walking, jumping, additive-landing animations, Inverse Kinematics for the legs and additive blendspaces for leaning the character spine when accelerating or turning

+-The model and animations are made by me with Blender